JewishGen Home Page

 If you want to know more about how Soundex works you can read our simple explanation and/or our technical explanation.

 III.
 2.4.
-In what different ways can I sort the results of my search?
+Can I sort the results of my search?

 Whichever method you used to search for individuals, the results will be presented in the form of a table.
 You can then click on any underlined names to get to additional information in the FTJP about that individual (the Family Display Page).